baranirajendran/Coding_Assignment/README.md

 Overview
 This project consists of two Python-based command-line applications:
-1. Weather Management Application**: Interacts with the OpenWeather API to manage weather details for cities and perform operations like searching, favoriting, and updating cities.
+1. Weather Management Application: Interacts with the OpenWeather API to manage weather details for cities and perform operations like searching, favoriting, and updating cities.
-2. Median Calculation Application**: Implements a sorting algorithm to compute the median of an array of numbers.
+2. Median Calculation Application: Implements a sorting algorithm to compute the median of an array of numbers.

 Files Included
 1. `weather_predictions.py`: